Anthony's poison arrow frog

-Anthony's poison arrow frog (Epipedobates anthonyi) is a species of poison dart frog in the family Dendrobatidae.
+Anthony's poison arrow frog (Epipedobates anthonyi), also known as Anthony's poison dart frog, is a species of poison dart frog in the family Dendrobatidae.
 The species is endemic to Ecuador and Peru.

 Etymology

 The specific name, anthonyi, is in honor of American mammalogist Harold Elmer Anthony (1890–1970), who was Curator of Mammals at the American Museum of Natural History.

 Description

 Anthony's poison arrow frog has a snout-to-vent length of about 19 to 26 mm.
 The hind legs are short and robust.
 The dorsal surface is usually dark red or brown and there are several yellowish-white oblique stripes and a central longitudinal stripe.
+Young froglets that have just completed metamorphosis are 11 mm long in snout-vent length.

 Geographic range

 Anthony's poison arrow frog is known only from a number of locations in southwestern Ecuador and northwestern Peru at heights of between 153 and 1769 m above sea level.

 Habitat

 The natural habitat of E. anthonyi is the leaf litter on the floor of tropical dry forests, especially near streams.
+It has also been found in some modified habitats, such as near roads, on banana and cacao farms.